jamelvin/SHI-Webinar-Debugging/README.md

 Below are some brief instructions for installing GDB (if necessary) for various OS.

 **Linux:**
-- GDB should come installed as a standard package on your system.
+- GDB should come pre-installed as a standard package on your system.
 Check to see if it is installed by typing `gdb --v`.
 - If you don't already have it, you should be able to install it using your package manager or from https://www.gnu.org/software/gdb/download/.

 **Mac:**